Independent Nevadans group forms to provide neutral platform for nonpartisans

 “It’s just getting to the point where I felt it’s making us weak as a society.
 It’s damaging us,” said Mirchandani, who is also president of United Citizens Foundation, a nonprofit that provides mental health services for children.

-The coalition, which has about nine to 10 members and adopted the slogan “People over party, policy over politics,” aims to be the “sensible center,” he said, where nonpartisan voters can engage and learn about candidates in a neutral platform, hold candidates accountable, and encourage would-be officeholders to appeal to nonpartisan voters.
+The coalition has about nine to 10 members and adopted the slogan “People over party, policy over politics.”
+It aims to be the “sensible center,” Mirchandani,said, where nonpartisan voters can engage and learn about candidates in a neutral platform, hold candidates accountable and encourage would-be officeholders to appeal to nonpartisan voters.

 “We want moderates.
 We want common sense,” Mirchandani said.